cyan-oj/minxel_vanilla/README.md

   }
 });
 ```
-brushes are objects, currently they only hold one property, but as more features are added, the brush properties can control more effects:
+brushes are objects, currently they only hold one property, but as more features are added, the brush properties can control more effects.

 #### todo